Why Peacehaven Community Farm?

 How do I become a Core Member?

-At the moment we are not accepting applications for new residents in Susan’s View; however, you can learn more about the process here.
+We currently have no openings for Core Members at Peacehaven, but you can learn more about the process here.
 Because we intentionally build communities, Peacehaven does not have a waiting list, but we do maintain an interest list.
-To be added to that list, please contact Jeni Kirk, Chief Operating Officer at email@example.com.
+To be added to that list, please contact email@example.com.

 What if I/my child doesn’t like farms/farm work?

 As we build our communities, we try to make sure that Peacehaven is the best fit for the individual.
-We encourage potential Core Members to spend a few days on the farm, experiencing the rhythms of a farm day before we make admissions decision.
+We require potential Core Members to spend a week on the farm, experiencing the rhythms of a farm day before we make admissions decision.

 Can I purchase items created by the Core Members?